-Jan 4, 2025 To The Ledyard Jown Council From Mr.+ Mrs. Clinton & Babrock residents of Ledyard Upon hearing that the Town Counsel is planning to vote on flying a Gay flag at the Ledyard Serior High School, we want to make it known that we fully appose this move, The only flag that needs to fly at the school is the United This is a move that would not be good for our children.
-It is against God's will and like would ask you to think again about making teat a vote.
-If you go ahead with that remember Idebrews 10:30-31, "The Lord will judge his people."
-It is a dreadful (fearful) thing to fall into the Hands of the Living God, Please reconsider this plan!
-Sincerely\\\\ Patricia + Clinton J. Balrook
+Jan 6, 2025 To The Ledyard Town Council From M. + Mrs. Clinton & Babrock residents of Ledyard Upon hearing that the Journ Counsel is planning to vote on flying a Day flag at the Ledyard Senior High School, we want to make it known that we fully appose this The only flag that needs to fly at the school is the United States Flag.
+This is a move that would not be good for our children.
+It is against Gods will and like would test a vote. remember Kebrews 10:30-31, The Lord will judge his people.
+"It is a dreadful (fearful) thing to fall into the Hands of the Living God, Living God, Clease reconsider this plan!

+Clinton G. Balrook